 Outcome

-The conversion process is still ongoing; however, the adoption of React with TypeScript has given us a modern codebase that aligns with industry standards and sets the foundation for future enhancements.
+The adoption of React with TypeScript has given us a modern codebase that aligns with industry standards and sets the foundation for future enhancements.

 Technologies Used: